 Join us today, World Hepatitis Day, for a Twitter Storm all day long sharing memories, pics and videos from past Hep B United Summits, Advocacy Days and World Hepatitis Day events.
 Tag your posts and pics with #ThrowbackWHD, #WorldHepatitisDay, and #HepBUnite.
 Be sure to tag @HepBUnited and @HepBFoundation on Instagram, Twitter, or Facebook!

-Hepatitis B is the global pandemic no one talks about, yet nine in ten people worldwide have been infected.
+Hepatitis B is the global pandemic no one talks about, yet 292 million people worldwide have been infected.
 In 2015, the World Health Organization estimated that hepatitis B caused 887,000 deaths annually.

 Today, 292 million people have chronic hepatitis B1.
 Despite the availability of an effective vaccine, the number of people living with hepatitis B virus is projected to remain at the current, unacceptably high level for decades and cause 20 million deaths through 2030.